 Me

-I am excited to be joining LAAS-CNRS in Toulouse, France as a postdoctoral researcher!
+I am currently a postdoctoral researcher at LAAS-CNRS in Toulouse, France.
 I received my MS and PhD from Carnegie Mellon in 2022 and 2024, respectively, and BE from Vanderbilt University in 2020.
 During my PhD, I worked with Dr. Aaron Johnson in the Robomechanics Lab at Carnegie Mellon University.

 Here is my research output that I have worked on: